g3zil/grapeDRF_doppler_model/README.md

 ![Figure 9 traces raw and tracked](https://github.com/user-attachments/assets/ae258af9-0bc6-40ac-8c47-98eaaf18a03b)

 # G3ZIL Synthetic spectrograms
-This set of scripts generate are step to plotting a synthetic spectrogram by running a series of ray trace simulations using PyLap.
+This set of scripts are steps for plotting a synthetic Doppler spectrogram by running a series of ray trace simulations using PyLap.\
-The details are:
+The details are:\
 Part 1 Finding all rays from the transmitter that land at the receiver via a great circle path using 2D ray tracing
 * pathfinder.py   Code to run ray traces at a single specified time over a sweep of elevations incrementing by 0.005˚ to find all ray elevations landing at the receiver from a given transmitter location.
 The code genrates a csv file in the output/csv subdirectory.
 The PyLap configuration is specified in a config file with a naming convention receivercallsign_config.ini in the config subdirectory.
 An example is given below.
 The config file name and specified time in YYmmddHHMM format form the two command line parameters to pathfinder.py:
 ```